 First, have your roof cleaned to get rid of the current issue.
 Next, install copper strips underneath the top full course of shingles at the peak of your roof.
 Not under the ridge vents or ridge cap.

-If it is time to install a new roof, just be sure to install shingles that have copper impregnated into them.
+If it is time to install a new roof, just be sure your roofing contractor installs shingles that have copper impregnated into them.
 All major manufacturers can provide these.

 Do It Right the First Time.